wmonighe/bestballranks/README.md

 - **Sentiment** (from column F of the `Sentiment` sheet, with the computed sentiment percentile appended in parentheses as a decimal between 0 and 1)

+Note: values shown in parentheses represent the percentile rank for that metric.

 The spreadsheet ID and sheet names are configured directly in `index.html`.

 ### Unabated API